Real operator spaces and operator algebras: Operator spaces and injectivity, etc.

 It follows for example from the last result and Lemma \ref{lem2} that for a complex operator space $X$ we have $I(X_c) \cong I(X \oplus^\infty \bar{X}) \cong I(X) \oplus^\infty \overline{I(X)} \cong I(X )_c$.

 Concerning the Banach-Stone type theorem 4.5.13, in the case that $A$ is unital there are many proofs of this in the literature which still work in the real case.
 E.g.\ the method in 8.3.13, whose proof is unchanged in the real case.
 Or the unital case follows from the real unital $C^*$-algebra Banach-Stone type theorem \cite[Theorem 4.4]{RComp} (which generalizes the simple \cite[Corollary 1.3.10]{BLM}), by passing to the injective or $C^*$-envelope.
 We have several more general complex Banach-Stone theorems in e.g.\ \cite{BNp,BNjp}, and it would be interesting to see which of these are true in the real case (see also the paragraph after Proposition 2.10 in \cite{BT}).
+We remark that Ph.\ D.\ student Dylan Phelps is pursuing some of these directions under our co-direction with Labuschagne.